 While there are clear gaps in the literature in terms of applying a gendered lens to the issue of education, it is clear that there are real gaps in research and programs with respect to the intersectional marginalization of girls with disabilities.75 For children and youth, research indicates that racialized students are more likely than white students to receive punishment in schools.76 This is a significant consideration as it speaks to yet another way that policies and programs fail students with disabilities through a lack of accommodation and disability awareness among educators, and the ways that race can shape perceptions.
 Additionally, bullying and the exclusion of persons with disabilities in education settings continue to be experienced throughout the education system.
 The CHRC found that 1 in 4 persons with disabilities in Canada reported being bullied because of their disability, and 25% of persons with disabilities shared that they were avoided or excluded in educational setting because of their disability.77 Of note here is the response we received from our facilitated discussion with members of People First of Canada, as the issue of being bullied in childhood elicited an intense response with many of the 25 participants disclosing experiences they had never shared before.
-Through this discussion participants guestioned CHRC stats and commented that based on their own experiences they found these to be low.
+Through this discussion participants questioned CHRC stats and commented that based on their own experiences they found these to be low.
 Participants shared also regular experiences of "bullying" that reflected forms of verbal and physical abuse and shared that they didn't feel protected by adults in the education system.
-These results indicate that we to work to address the unique
+These results indicate that we to work to address the unique experiences of children, including girls, with disabilities within education settings as forms of bullying and abuse are disproportionate among this group.

-"The CHRC found that

-I in 4 persons with

-disabilities in Canada

-reported being bullied

-because of their disability,

-and 25% of persons with

-disabilities shared that

-they were avoided or

-excluded in educational

-setting because of their

-disability."
+"The CHRC found that I in 4 persons with disabilities in Canada reported being bullied because of their disability, and 25% of persons with disabilities shared that they were avoided or excluded in educational setting because of their disability."